-The Arizona MDP is proud to partner with Tango International, an internationally renowned, Tucson-based development practice firm with projects all over the world; JustHope, a sustainable community development organization in Nicaragua; and World Fish a CGIAR affiliated research institute working to reduce hunger and poverty through promoting fisheries and aquaculture.
+The Arizona MDP partners with organizations including Tango International, an internationally renowned, Tucson-based development practice firm with projects all over the world; JustHope, a sustainable community development organization in Nicaragua; and World Fish a CGIAR affiliated research institute working to reduce hunger and poverty through promoting fisheries and aquaculture.

 Be sure to also see our page of Frequently Asked Questions (FAQ).